vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/11_THE_NEW_PARTY.md

 Government responsible ?
 The only ' constitution ' we
 have is the Penal Code !"
-Mr. Gokhale in his Allahabad lecture admitted in one breath that every form of agita- tion from the non-payment of taxes down to the sending of petitions is constitutional ; and in another he declar- ed that "constitutional agitation is an agitation to bring about changes in the administration through the consti' tuted authorities !"
-This novel interpretation of a well- known phrase in constitutional law excludes such severe forms of agitation as the non-payment of taxes !
+Mr. Gokhale in his Allahabad lecture admitted in one breath that every form of agita###tion from the non-payment of taxes down to the sending of petitions is constitutional ; and in another he declar###ed that "constitutional agitation is an agitation to bring about changes in the administration through the consti' tuted authorities !"
+This novel interpretation of a well###known phrase in constitutional law excludes such severe forms of agitation as the non-payment of taxes !

 Mr. Tilak held that though our agitation would be